gemmamary/patchwork-webtests/README.md

 Replace the URL in config.json with your localhost

-If tests are being ran on Firefox, update this in config
+If tests are being ran on Firefox, update this in the config file